-Students are required to take 12 credit hours of political science electives beyond core courses.
-One excellent way to get 3 to 6 elective credit hours is by arranging to do an internship in an acceptable political science-relevant organization.
-Internships not only provide valuable practical experience in applying some of the "book learning" acquired in your political science course work, but they also give you the opportunity to make contacts that may later be valuable when job searching.
-Students usually do internships during their junior or senior year (or during the summer in between).
+You may receive 3-6 elective credit hours by completing an internship in a political science-related organization.
+Internships provide valuable practical experience by applying some of the "book learning" acquired in your coursework.
+They also give you the opportunity to make contacts that may be valuable when job searching.
+Internships are typically completed during your junior or senior year (or during the summer in between).

-- Students often take the initiative themselves to contact elected national, state or local political officials, government administrators, lobbying organizations, non-profit organizations, law firms, or political campaign organizations and ask for an internship position.
+- You may contact elected national, state or local political officials, government administrators, lobbying organizations, non-profit organizations, law firms or political campaign organizations and ask for an internship position.

-- A limited number of internship positions are available each year from organizations that contact our department asking for interns to be assigned to them.
-Students interested in these positions need to complete an application and return it to the department at least one month before the beginning of the semester in which the internship is to begin.
+- A limited number of internship positions are available from organizations that contact our department directly seeking interns.
+If you’re interested in these positions, contact the Department of Political Science and complete an application at least one month before the beginning of the semester in which the internship begins.

-- The Auburn on the Hill program connects Auburn University students to prestigious congressional internship opportunities in Washington D.C.
-Visit the website to learn more about information session dates, application deadlines and materials, housing information and answers to many questions you may have.
+- The Auburn on the Hill program connects Auburn students to prestigious congressional internship opportunities in Washington, D.C.
+Visit their website to learn more about information session dates, application deadlines and materials, housing information and answers to other questions you may have.